Randomly distribute one dice (or die) to each person.

 What might this quick game teach us about working with others?

-The inspiration for Tenzi was sourced from Pete Larson, one of playmeo’s enthusiastic band of subscribers who wanted to share what he knows with others all over the world.
+The inspiration for Tenzi was sourced from Pete Larson, one of playmeo’s enthusiastic members who wanted to share what he knows with others all over the world.